-The external auditor is required to report to the Audit, Risk and Governance Committee, their audit findings prior to concluding their work.
-The report at Appendix 'A' covers the overall findings of the external auditor in relation to the audit of the annual accounts of the pension fund, and their proposed opinion on those accounts.
+The external auditor is required to report, to the Audit, Risk and Governance Committee, their audit findings prior to concluding their work.
+The report at Appendix 'A' covers the overall findings of the external auditor in relation to the audit of the accounts of Lancashire County Council, the proposed opinion on those accounts; and value for money conclusion.